Adventurous Motorcycling in India

-Though by no means a rider’s paradise with pockmarked roads, chaotic traffic and the ever-present wandering holy cows, motorcycling in India has limitations, but a distinctive appeal as well.
+Though by no means a rider’s paradise with pockmarked roads, chaotic traffic, and the ever-present wandering holy cows, motorcycling in India has limitations, a distinctive appeal as well.
 The majority of which belongs to the thrill of riding a Royal Enfield Bullet.

 Roads Might Not be Silky

 The roads might not be silky nor the machines without glitches, yet motorcycling in India gives very powerful insights into life in this vast and diverse country.

 More importantly, traveling by motorbike provides adventurous travelers with the opportunity to learn how we face the various extremities thrown at us.

 It gives us the chance to see ourselves when one maniacal truck driver almost pushes you off the road while another offers shelter during a flash blizzard atop the Baralacha La.

 Similarly, whether trying to connect with a bunch of villagers praying at Lake Pushkar or celebrating Bob Dylan’s birthday in Shillong, the motorcycle is only one part of what is involved while touring India.